minkookBae/SAP_ABAP_TRIALSERVER/README.md

 ![Image11]
 #### 4. Set the Virtual machine name and Location with yourself and choose Next
 ![Image12]
-#### 4. **Set the Maximum disk size with 100 GB** and choose Next
+#### 5. **Set the Maximum disk size with 100 GB** and choose Next
 ![Image13]
-#### 5. With Customize Hardware, **Change the Processors to 4 Number of processor cores and Memory to 8GB** and create VM instand with finish
+#### 6. With Customize Hardware, **Change the Processors to 4 Number of processor cores and Memory to 8GB** and create VM instance with finish
 ![Image14]
-#### 6. With 'Play virtual machine' button, Start the VM instance that has been made just before
+#### 7. With 'Play virtual machine' button, Start the VM instance that has been made just before
 ![Image15]

-#### 7. With keyboard(not mouse), select Installation option and press 'Enter'
+#### 8. With keyboard(not mouse), select Installation option and press 'Enter'
 ![Image16]

-#### 8. After several Linux installation procedures, set the Language and Keyboard Layout.
+#### 9. After several Linux installation procedures, set the Language and Keyboard Layout.
 Set it to English and proceed through the Next button.
 ![Image17]

-#### 9. If you need to check 'Network Activation', please proceed with Next.
+#### 10. If you need to check 'Network Activation', please proceed with Next.
-#### 10. Choose 'Desktop with GNOME' option and Next
+#### 11. Choose 'Desktop with GNOME' option and Next
 ![Image18]

-#### 11. At Disk Partitioning step, we need to change partitioning option with Expert Partioner.
+#### 12. At Disk Partitioning step, we need to change partitioning option with Expert Partioner.
-we can proceed with 'Start with Cur rent Proposal' Option.
+we can proceed with 'Start with Current Proposal' Option.

 ![Image19]